Tyriar/vscode-theme-generator/README.md

 - `cursor`: the cursor color
 - `invisibles`: used for visible whitespace (see the `editor.renderWhitespace` VS Code setting)
-- `guide`: indentation guidlines in the editor pane
+- `guide`: indentation guidelines in the editor pane
 - `lineHighlight`: colors the line your cursor is on, in place of the boundary lines
-- `findMatchHighlight` and `currentFindMatchHighlight`: higlights matches from the find widget
+- `findMatchHighlight` and `currentFindMatchHighlight`: highlights matches from the find widget
 - `findRangeHighlight`: highlights the selected area for "find in selection"
 - `rangeHighlight`: background for a selected range of lines
 - `selection`: highlights text selected with the cursor